Who we are and what we do

 We explore the potential for shared transport to support new groups of people in new ways through innovative pilot projects.
 Examples of these are outlined below.

-CoMoUK's income is mainly derived from:
+CoMoUK's income from our latest audited accounts (2024/25) is derived from:

 You can read the latest CoMoUK accounts on the Companies House website.